BlueLucario/CS-465-Project01-Document-Search/README.md

 - Queries and documents are tokenized in the same manner.
 The current inverted index splits terms by any non-alphabetic character (including numbers).
-The inverted index also removes any stopwords and is case-insensitive.
+The inverted index also removes automatically stop words and is case-insensitive.

 - The inverted index is modular.
 You can change between inverted indexes in the `getInvertedIndex()` function in `api/inverted_index.py`.